-To help your guest feel warmly welcomed, my amazing designer & contributor, Sarah Milne with sarah m style, has created these amazing printables that you can print and share in your basket for your guests!
-Aren’t these BEAUTIFUL and such a sweet touch for a welcome basket for guests?
+To help your guest feel warmly welcomed, Sarah Milne with sarah m style, has created these amazing printables that you can print and share to add that special touch to your guest room.
+Aren’t these BEAUTIFUL?
+I love a good freebie to round out this budget-friendly holiday room makeover!

 In accordance with the FTC Guidelines, I am disclosing that I received compensation from BHG at Walmart for my time and participation in the BHG Live Better Network.
 Although we have material connection to BHG, any publicly stated opinions of BHG and their products remain my own.

 Note: From November 2012, this is one of the articles I’m most proud of on Mom Advice, and I’m SO happy that it’s also one of the most pinned, making me proud of YOU.
 I’m republishing it for our November Focus on Giving M Challenge with the hopes it will see a whole new group of people who will be inspired to give!